holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 #### Rpcbind

-As discussed in the [Countermeasures](#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-rpcbind) section, just make sure you have no need for Rpcbind before you remove it.
+As discussed in the [Countermeasures](#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-rpcbind) section, just make sure you have no need for rpcbind before you remove it.
 Taking the slightly safer approach of just denying rpcbind responses in the `/etc/hosts.deny` is also an option.

 #### Telnet